Why is it that everyone you know is finding love while you’re still stuck inside, single on a Saturday night?

 This goes back to what we said earlier: real love is a lot different than the fantasy we imagine it to be.
 What you’re looking for is a partnership.
 Partnerships require effort.
 On both sides.

 Start looking for that partner who wants to build something with you.

 It doesn’t matter how old you are, you are never too old to find love.

 “All the good ones are gone” simply isn’t true.
 You’re a good person and you’re still single, right?
 People have break-ups, or they haven’t thought about a relationship until now because they’re too focused on work.

 The truth is, with age comes wisdom, so you’re MORE likely to find someone better suited to you.

-But meeting people like this can only happen if you’re actively on the look out for potential love.
-But if you think that you’re too old then you’re not going to find someone.
+But meeting people like this can only happen if you’re actively on the lookout for potential love.
+If you think that you’re too old then you’re not going to find someone.

 If you don’t buy a lottery ticket, you can’t win the lottery.

 Likewise, if you don’t get yourself out there and date new people, you won’t find the special one.

 Let’s be frank: dating is a numbers game.
 You need to date plenty of people to discover who you are compatible with.